OpenEvalProject/evals/manuscripts/elife-84589/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/84589/elife-84589-fig7-v2.jpg)

-**Figure 7.:** Alpheus heterochaelis shifted investment from their abdomen to their snapping claws during the breeding season, whereas female weapon scaling slopes decreased during the breeding season.During the breeding season, males had (a) reduced abdomen residuals and (b) increased snapping claw residuals.
+**Figure 7.:** During the breeding season, males had (a) reduced abdomen residuals and (b) increased snapping claw residuals.
 Females did not exhibit significant morphological shifts. (c) Female Alpheus heterochaelis scaling slopes were significantly shallower during the breeding season compared to the nonbreeding season.
 Male scaling slopes did not significantly change seasonally, but during the breeding season, there was an upward shift in snapping claw lengths across all rostrum-to-telson lengths.
 Shaded regions are 95% confidence intervals.
 F-test sample sizes and p-values are shown above each graph. **p<0.01 ***p<0.001.

 Furthermore, the scaling slope for female snapping claws became less steep during the breeding season (interaction term t-test: n=348, b=–0.183, p=0.000838).
 There was no such seasonal shift in allometry for males (interaction term t-test: n=329, p=0.233).
 After the nonsignificant interaction term was removed from the male model, there was a significant increase in snapping claw lengths across all rostrum-to-telson lengths (t-test, n=329, b=0.023, = 5.62×10–6) (Figure 7; Supplementary file 1, Table 22-24).